 Running in parallel with and supporting these three research stages will be the development of a community that will bring together academic perspectives (from technology, management, economics and policy), with those of practitioners (from start-ups to multinationals, and support service providers) and policymakers.
 This community will be developed through events run throughout the project.
 To help develop this network, we have assembled an advisory group that provides us with the appropriate breadth to ensure that relevant stakeholders can be accessed.

-The project started in October 2013.
+The project started in October 2013 and was completed in early 2017.
 For further information on this project, please contact Simon Ford, Letizia Mortara or Tim Minshall.
-Updates on this project and digital fabrication trends can be accessed via https://twitter.com/dfab_info and the project blog http://capturingthevalue.wordpress.com.
+Outputs from this project and digital fabrication trends can be accessed via https://twitter.com/dfab_info and the project blog http://capturingthevalue.wordpress.com.
 To join the growing community of interest around this topic please go to the Bit by Bit 3D Printing Interest Group on LinkedIn.

 Phaal, R., E. O’Sullivan, M. Routley, S. Ford and D. Probert (2011).
 “A framework for mapping industrial emergence.”
 Technological Forecasting and Social Change 78(2): 217-230.